-On January 26, 2017, MinFAL abolished the previous Turkish Food Codex Regulation on Labeling and published two separate regulations to replace it which include: The "Turkish Food Codex Regulation on Food Labeling and Provision of Information to Consumers" (available here in Turkish) and "The Turkish Food Codex Regulation on Nutrition and Health Claims" (available here in Turkish).
-As with the prior versions of the regulations, these were prepared in parallel to the relevant the EU Directives and Regulations within the framework of EU harmonization.
+On January 26, 2017, MinAF abolished the previous Turkish Food Codex Regulation on Labeling and published two separate regulations to replace it which include: The "Turkish Food Codex Regulation on Food Labeling and Provision of Information to Consumers" (available here in Turkish) and "The Turkish Food Codex Regulation on Nutrition and Health Claims" (available here in Turkish).
+As with the prior versions of the regulations, these were prepared in parallel to the relevant the EU directives and regulations within the framework of EU harmonization.

-A - Turkish Food Codex Regulation on Food Labeling and Provision of Information to Consumers The Turkish Food Codex Regulation on Food Labeling and Provision of Information to Consumers establishes the general principles, requirements and responsibilities governing food information, and in particular food labeling.
+A - Turkish Food Codex Regulation on Food Labeling and Information to Consumers labeling.
 It applies to food business operators at all stages of the food chain and all foods intended for the final consumer, including foods delivered by mass caterers, and foods intended for supply to mass caterers.